Project-MONAI/monai-deploy-app-sdk/docs/source/developing_with_sdk/packaging_app.md

 :::{note}
 * The current implementation of the Packager **ONLY** supports a set of [platform](https://docs.nvidia.com/holoscan/sdk-user-guide/cli/package.html#platform-platform) specific base images from `nvcr.io` as base images for the MAP.

-* To package a MAP to run on ARMv8 AArch64 on Linux with discrete GPU, replace the commandline option `--platform x64-workstation` with `--platform igx-orin-devkit --platform-config dgpu`.
+* To package a MAP to run on ARMv8 AArch64 on Linux with discrete GPU, replace the commandline option `--platform x86_64` with `--platform igx-dgpu`.
 It has been tested on [NVIDIA IGX Orin](https://www.nvidia.com/en-us/edge-computing/products/igx/).
 :::

 ## Next Step